-This checklist will help you take a valuable step towards getting on top of your super.
+This step-by-step guide will help you take a valuable step towards getting on top of your super.

-You need to regularly check how much super you have because it’s your money and it should be working hard for you.
+You need to regularly check how much super you have as it’s your money and it should be working hard for you.

-When you’ve completed this checklist, you’ll have a much better idea of where you are with your super.
+When you’ve completed this step-by-step guide, you’ll have a much better idea of where you are with your super.
 You should also feel confident you’re more in control of this important financial asset.

 Keeping track of your super